 I have the instinct to find the original angle of a story and I approach destinations as a blank canvas.
 More often than not, I arrive with the idea for a story in the back of my mind but it’s the story that finds me.

-I get inspiration from talking to local artists and to local business owners and from covering local cultural events to let my readers know what will make them feel your destination under their skin.
+I get inspiration from talking to local artists and to local business owners, and from covering local cultural events to let my readers know what will make them feel your destination under their skin.

-I have contributed blog posts to National Geographic Intelligent Travel Blog, the Huffington Post, Travioor, Flight Network, and self-published my debut travel guide book in 2015, Lisbon Travel Guide for Urban Explorers.
+In the past 3 years since beginning my career as a freelance travel writer, I have contributed blog posts to National Geographic Intelligent Travel Blog, the Huffington Post, Travioor, Flight Network, and self-published my debut travel guide book in 2015, Lisbon Travel Guide for Urban Explorers.

 — Lonely Planet (@lonelyplanet) January 5, 2017